 There are three categories for the ownership of assessment results for contracted public school students.

-Category One: Students contracted from one public district to another public district.
+Category One: Any student contracted from one public district to another public district becomes the assessment responsibility of the receiving district.

 In these situations, the receiving district needs to do the following: